Planck constant as adiabatic invariant characterized by Hubble's and cosmological constants: Relation between the geometry of the Universe and the value of Planck constant.

 In the right side of (5.6) we have the value associated with the difference of geometry from the Riemann one (the trace of a tensor $T_{\alpha \beta }$ for the electromagnetic field is equal to zero in Riemann's geometry because of symmetry of connections) that we want to evaluate.
 The problem in the direct estimation of the value of $\overset{\backsim }{T}$\ is that we do not know the true metric of the Universe we live in.
 We also do not know the real connection coefficients of our space.
 For this reason, we cannot directly calculate the value that we are interested in.
 Accordingly, we cannot just write out a corresponding amendment to the energy of electromagnetic field.
 However we can estimate this value indirectly, considering that the left part of expression (5.6) contains observable values.

 As follows from the section "adiabatic invariant", for the action of electromagnetic field we have:

-where $S_{0}$ is action for electromagnetic field and $h$ - is the adiabatic invariant caused by slowly changing curvature of space in the Riemann-Cartan Universe.
+where $S_{0}$ is an integration constant and $h$ - is the adiabatic invariant caused by slowly changing curvature of space in the Riemann-Cartan Universe.
 Then, considering that the trace of the tensor $T_{\alpha \beta }$ for the electromagnetic field is equal to zero in Riemann's geometry, we can write at once from (5.6)

 We emphasize here that on the left side of this expression, we have the observed quantities which characterize the Universe geometry, while on the right side, appears the Planck constant, which in turn, characterize a microcosm.
 The value $\Delta t_{0}$ is minimum possible interval of time corresponding to action $h$.
-To find it we notice that energy of free electromagnetic field can change only by the value $h\nu $. (see first part of the paper).
-Let's consider as an example atom of hydrogen (for our purposes we could consider any system).
-The first Bohr orbit is characterized by value $M_{1}=m_{e}a_{0}V_{0}=\hbar $ , where $m_{e}$ is the electron mass, $a_{0}$ -- Bohr radius and $V_{0}$ - velocity of the electron at first Bohr orbit.
+To find it we notice that energy of corresponding electromagnetic field can change only by the value $h\nu $. (see first part of the paper).
+Let's consider as an example the atom of hydrogen (for our purposes we could consider any system).
+The first Bohr orbit is characterized by value $M_{1}=m_{e}a_{0}V_{0}=\hbar $ , where $m_{e} $ is the electron mass, $a_{0}$ -- Bohr radius and $V_{0}$ - velocity of the electron at first Bohr orbit.
 State with $M_{0}=0$ is not achievable for our system.
 As radius reduces from $a_{0}$ to the Compton wavelength $\lambda _{c}/2\pi $ , the value $M_{1}=\hbar $ cannot be changed, for the photon cannot be emitted.
 So we can write $\lambda _{c}c/2\pi =a_{0}V_{0}$, or $\nu _{0}=1/\Delta t_{0}=c/a_{0}=2\pi V_{0}/\lambda _{c}=5.6652\times 10^{18}[s^{-1}]$\ .
 Here we need to emphasize especially that time, as well as space, are continuous, i.e. they do not quantized.
 The interval $\Delta t_{0}=1.7651\times 10^{-19}[s]$ is the minimum interval of time, corresponding to value $h$.
 From expression (5.8), we can write

 where